Complete Gardening Course with Klaus Laitenberger

 13th September. €80

-This course is geared for Beekeepers with some experience and have bees.
-It will be mainly hands on practical Beekeeping together with honey and wax recovery.
+This course is geared for Beekeepers with some experience and have bees or for novices who want to see how honey is harvested and if it suits them.
+It will be a hands on practical Beekeeping together with honey and wax recovery.
 We will be working on active hives.
 Content will cover apiary management, honey harvesting, wax recovery, using extractors, storage, settling, filtering and bottling.
-Bee keepers may bring their own supers for honey extraction.
+This is a very packed day!

 Growing for cut flower arranging with Fionnuala Fallon